azmir0218/sql-challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-## Bonus

-1. Import the SQL database into Pandas.

-2. Create a histogram to visualize the most common salary ranges for employees.

-3. Create a bar chart of average salary by title.